Gap Year at Sea: The Complete Guide

 Parents worry about three things: safety, cost, and what it means for your future.

 Most parent anxiety comes from not knowing who we are.
-Send them the FAQ, the about us page, and the sail with us overview.
-Offer them a call.
+Send them the FAQ and the about us page, and offer them a call.

 For professionals talking to an employer